ucbugg/learn.ucbugg/ucbugg/chapters/effects.md

 Let's scale it more to a rectangular prism shape.
 Increase scale accordingly.
 Scrub the slider to check the particle movement.

-<div class="note tip">A neat trick is that after you scale it up along y axis. you can scale the box outwards in the x and z axis together by holding control and click+dragging the y axis box. amazing!</div>
+<div class="note tip">A neat trick is that after you scale it up along y axis.
+You can scale the box outwards in the x and z axis together by holding control and click+dragging the y axis box. amazing!
+You can do the same with the other axes.</div>

 Also translate the emitter up, so that the particles will be coming from the sky.